dart-lang/site-www/src/guides/language/evolution.md

 Dart 2.7 added support for **[extension methods][]**, enabling you to add functionality to any type
-—-even types you don’t control—- with the brevity and auto-complete experience of regular method calls.
+—-even types you don't control—- with the brevity and auto-complete experience of regular method calls.

 The following example extends the `String` class from